Deb began her career as an artist as soon as she could hold a crayon. It was the beginning of a personal very unique artistic vision.

 2018 "Resist and Recover" KYO Gallery; Alexandria, VA

 2018 "Self Portraits" ZhouB Gallery,; Chicago, IL

-2017 "Exquisite Corpse Game" Museum of Art, Chihuly and Chamber of Commerce- St Petersburg, Fl
+2017 and 2018 "Exquisite Corpse Game" Museum of Art, Chihuly and Chamber of Commerce- St Petersburg, Fl

 2017 “Instructors Show” Art Center of Manatee, Bradenton, FL